 Preparing for your headteacher appraisal

-Feel confident and ready for your headteacher appraisal by familiarising yourself with the whole process.
-Use our templates to review your objectives and track your progress.
+Feel confident and ready for your headteacher appraisal by familiarising yourself with the process.
+Use our templates to review your objectives, track your progress and get prepared for your review and planning meeting.

 Contents